jamieson-olsen/daphne3/README.md

 # DAPHNE3 Firmware Overview
-Kria Zynq UltraScale+ firmware for the PL
+Zynq UltraScale+ (Kria K26) firmware components for the PL

-This is not the complete firmware design for the Kria PL side, but rather some of the major components that will need to be instantiated at the top level.
+This is not the complete firmware design, but rather some of the major components that will need to be instantiated at the top level of the PL "logic side" of the Zynq.

 ## DAPHNE3 Entity

-Currently the Kria top level entity is a graphical schematic which has blocks for the PS, AXI interconnects, various IP blocks, and custom blocks.
+Currently the Kria top level entity is a graphical schematic which has blocks for the PS, AXI interconnects, various IP and custom firmware blocks.
 This entity, DAPHNE3 will become another block in this top level schematic.
+This DAPHNE3 block is a wrapper containing the following firmware blocks:

+* Front End Alignment and Synchronization Logic
+* Spy Buffers
+* Timing Endpoint
+* Core Logic (Self-triggered mode sender, streaming sender) + 10G transcievers

 There are three AXI-LITE slave interfaces exposed: one for the Front End control register, another AXI-LITE slave interface for the spy buffers, and finally one AXI-LITE interface for configuring the timing endpoint.
 Each of these interfaces will need to be connected to the AXI interconnects and assigned a base address.

-## Front End
+## Front End Alignment

-The front end de-serialization and alignment logic has changed significantly since DAPHNEv2.
+The front end de-serialization and alignment logic has changed significantly since DAPHNE2.
 In that version I had complex state machines to do the "automatic" alignment.
 These state machines have been removed and replaced with an AXI-LITE interface which provides access to 13 registers that control the front end logic.
-The idea here is that we will write a program (or script) that runs in Linux user space and this program controls the alignment process.
-This program will work closely with the spy buffers to capture, readout, and evaluate the alignment.
+The idea here is that we will write a program (or script) that runs in user-land and this program controls the alignment process.
+This program will work closely with the front end and spy buffers to capture, readout, and evaluate the alignment.

 ### Front End Registers